Heather McMahon

 Financial Professionals

-Heather has acted in a wide range of claims involving financial professionals, including accountants, IFAs, insurance brokers, insolvency practitioners and tax advisers.
+Heather has acted in a wide range of claims involving financial professionals, including accountants, IFAs, mortgage brokers, insolvency practitioners, and tax advisers.

 Construction Professionals

-Heather has experience of a number of claims against architects involving the provision of design and construction supervision services.
-She also has experience of claims against engineers of various different specialisms relating to residential property development.
+Heather has experience of a number of claims against architects, quantity surveyors and engineers of various different specialisms, typically relating to residential property development.

-Her current and recent work includes several cases involving allegations of actual or suspected civil fraud, various recovery and enforcement claims, and claims for urgent relief, including acting for a Formula One engineer alleged to have taken confidential data belonging to his employer.
+Her current and recent work includes several cases involving allegations of actual or suspected fraud, recovery and enforcement claims, and claims for urgent relief.

-Heather has considerable experience of professional regulatory and disciplinary claims.
-She has represented registrants in healthcare regulatory proceedings for many years, typically in cases involving allegations of serious misconduct.
-Her work in this area includes the successful defence of allegations of misconduct and dishonesty regarding the condition of a baby at birth, which involved extensive expert medical evidence, and the successful defence of a registrant whose admitted medication errors were alleged to have contributed to the death of a patient.
+Heather has considerable experience of professional disciplinary work.
+She represented registrants before the Nursing and Midwifery Council for many years.
+Her work in this area includes the successful defence of allegations of clinical misconduct and dishonesty regarding the condition of a baby at birth, which turned on the successful cross-examination of the various medical experts, and the successful defence of a registrant whose admitted medication errors were alleged to have contributed to the death of a patient.

 "Heather is an exceptionally talented, client-friendly, very capable thorough.
 She is measured and calm, very organised and on her feet she is very impressive."
 Legal 500, 2024